ArulSelvi-Dev/D7-OTP-Verification/README.md

 ### Description:

 This module offers two-factor authentication (2FA) for applications that need One Time Password (OTP) Verification based on SMS.
+The entire verification process is automated including unique One Time Password (OTP) generation and Instant Verification.

 ### Features: